Trump supporters react to his derogatory remark

 But how did it play with his supporters?

-CNN spoke to several of them to see if they still support the President after his comments.
+CNN spoke to several of them to see whether they still support the President after his comments.
 Here's what they had to say.

-Gene DiFabio, truck driver
+Gene DiFabio, Ohio

 Geno DiFabio, a 54-year-old truck driver in Youngstown, Ohio, is a lifelong Democrat who voted for Trump in the 2016 election.